Akash-Ramjyothi/Augmented-Reality-Android-App/README.md

 # DRDO (Defense Research and Development Organization) Augmented Reality Project

 ## Description:
 An Augmented Reality Application that uses Target Images to project a 3D model on the top of the surface.
+Also provides short descriptions and characteristics of the particular model.
+Currently programmed to display military vehicles, armaments and weapons on top of its respective blue-print.
+Developed the project as a part of my internship period at DRDO (Delhi).

 ## Source Code:
 https://drive.google.com/drive/folders/1-Am5qZugfDhpvzOwjSa2Rar95Po4Bqez?usp=sharing